Light in the Darkness

 As the year turns darker, and so does our world, we may well wonder, Where is the light at the end of the tunnel?
 And when will we get there?
 On some days, it feels like the walls of antisemitism are closing in around us.

 If that’s so, then we need Hanukkah now more than ever.
 Those little lights in the window can be beacons, sure signs of the hope that we still have.
-In fact, as the world grows dim in our eyes, putting a hanukkiah in the window may be the most obstinate act of love we can offer.
+In fact, as the world grows dim in our eyes, putting a hanukkiah in the window may be the most tenacious act of love we can offer.

 Yet sometimes love and hope don’t come easily.
 I read a story about a courageous mother who held her nine-year-old son’s hand in a bomb shelter during the October 7 terrorist attack in Israel.
 She kept him close and kept praying for light as they listened to the shots outside.
 So this year, it may take a bold kind of faith for men, women, and children worldwide to place our menorahs in the window.

 Even a year ago, NPR reported that Jewish people feared celebrating Hanukkah openly due to growing antisemitism.
-Jewish woman Beth Richman was quoted as saying, “Having a menorah does feel riskier, absolutely.… It’s a frightening time.”<1 Yet though Ms. Richman wasn’t shy about her fears surrounding a public celebration of Hanukkah, neither was she shy about the fact that she would light the menorah, no matter what.
+Jewish woman Beth Richman was quoted as saying, “Having a menorah does feel riskier, absolutely.… It’s a frightening time.”1 Yet though Ms. Richman wasn’t shy about her fears surrounding a public celebration of Hanukkah, neither was she shy about the fact that she would light the menorah, no matter what.

 This won’t be the first time in history we’ve persevered through fear.
 We take courage because the Jewish people have a long history through which God has always offered us light in the darkness.